TiesdeKok/chat-gpt-jupyter-extension/README.md

     - Generate code that does not work
     - Provide incorrect explanations & error explanations
     - Incorrectly highlight correct code as incorrect

+**For best results you might have to try a few times, different tries can give different results.**

 ## Issues & Feature Requests